 - Stir in 3 beaten eggs, then sift in 175g (6oz) plain flour 1 teaspoon baking powder and 2teaspoon mixed spice and fold in until evenly combined.

 - Spoon into the prepared tin and spread level, then make a slight dip in the centre of the cake.

 - Bake for 45 minutes then reduce the oven temperature to 140℃ (120℃ fan)/275°F/gas mark 1 and cook for a further 1½ to 2½ hours or until a skewer inserted into the centre of the cake comes out clean.
 Cover the cake with a circle of foil if it starts to darken too much before the cake is cooked through.

 - Remove from the oven and place on a wire rack.
 Use a skewer and prick the cake all over a few times.
-Then sprinkle with 4 tbsp brandy.
+Then sprinkle with 4 tablespoon brandy.